cglotr/cs/dynamic_programming.md

 DP only computes the solution to each of the common sub-sub-problems once by storing the result in a table.
-The next time DP encounters the common sub-sub-problem, it will just look up the result from the table, thus avoiding costy recomputation.
+The next time DP encounters the common sub-sub-problem, it will just look up the result from the table, thus avoiding costly recomputation.

 Usually applicable to **optimization problems**, where a problem might have many solutions and we want to get to any solution with the optimal value.